 |LICENSE||3 years ago|

-Please test this firmware and inform us if it misbehaves in any way.
+Additional documentation can be found at the Marlin Home Page.
+Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 The current Marlin dev team consists of: